 The entrance lies in the east wall, protected by a gatehouse.
-Only sections of the towers stand to their original height, and the ranges of buildings and curtain walls between have now largely gone.
+Only sections of the towers stand to their original height, and the ranges of buildings and curtain walls between are now gone.
 A middle and outer ward originally existed, but these are now covered by the farm.

 Edward, Earl of Warwick, the young son of George Duke of Clarence and at the time under attainder, was sent to Sheriff Hutton in 1484 for safekeeping, as was Richard's nephew and heir, John de la Pole, Earl of Lincoln, the son of his sister Elizabeth.
 Richard's niece, Elizabeth of York, later destined to become the mother of the formidable Henry VIII, was also housed at the castle for a spell, when her suspected arrangement to marry the then pretender, Henry Tudor, (later Henry VII) placed her under suspicion.

-A monument to Richard III's only legitimate son, Edward of Middleham, Prince of Wales who died suddenly in 1484, the exact date of his death remains a matter of controversy, with some sources citing 31st March as the date and others 9th April.
-Both Richard and his wife Anne Neville were reported to have been distracted by their grief.
+A monument long thought to be Richard III's only legitimate son, Edward of Middleham, Prince of Wales stands in the church of St Helen and Holy Cross at Sheriff Hutton.
+Edward died suddenly in 1484, the exact date of his death remains a matter of controversy, with some sources citing 31st March as the date and others 9th April.
+It is now thought that Edward was buried in the church of Saints Mary and Alkelda in Middleham, Both Richard and his wife Anne Neville were reported to have been distracted by their grief.
 Richard later appointed his sister's son, John de la Pole, as his successor.

 The mutilated white alabaster effigy, believed to be that of Edward of Middleham, in the church at Sheriff Hutton is not a tomb but a cenotaph (i.e. it is empty).

-The monument was dimantled at some unknown date, attempts at cleaning and conservation were made in the nineteenth century and the monument was finally reassembled in the twentieth century and provided with a new core and damp course at the expense of the Richard III Society.
+The monument was dismantled at some unknown date, attempts at cleaning and conservation were made in the nineteenth century and the monument was finally reassembled in the twentieth century and provided with a new core and damp course at the expense of Richard III Society.